Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 Just above the ``Atom`` class is the ``Symbol`` which is an atomic element of an ``Expression``.
 See `Atomic Elements of Expressions <https://reference.wolfram.com/language/guide/AtomicElementsOfExpressions.html>`_.

-Symbols are like Lisp symbols: you can think of them as starting out as a string name.
-But in contrast to a string, once set the symbol is set, it is immutable and indivisable.
+As born from the parser, Symbols start off like Lisp Symbols.
+Following WL, Mathics has about a thousand named characters, some common ones like "+", "-", and some pretty obscure ones.
+After parsing, each of these can be incorporated into a Symbol object.
+But in the evaluation process these symbols get bound to values in a scope, and then they act more like a programming language variable.
+The Symbol class described here has fields and properties that you of the kind that you'd expect a variable in a programming language to have.

 Builtin class
 =============